astral-sh/ruff/docs/faq.md

 `--docstring-convention=numpy`, you'd instead set `convention = "numpy"` in your `pyproject.toml`, as above.

-Alongside `convention`, you'll want to explicitly enable the `D` rule code prefix, like so:
+Alongside `convention`, you'll want to explicitly enable the `D` rule code prefix, since the `D` rules are not enabled by default:

 ```toml
 [tool.ruff]